akheron/optics-ts/README.md

 ### Creating optics

 The methods documented below are available on all optics types:
-`Equivalence`, `Iso`, `Lens`, `Prism` and `Traversal`.
+`Equivalence`, `Iso`, `Lens`, `Prism`, `Traversal`, `Getter`, `AffineFold` and `Fold`.
 The documented return type is the type of the optic that these methods create.
 The actual return type is the composition of the optic on which the method is called and on the optic that the method creates.

+Note that there are no functions to create `AffineFold` or `Fold` optics.
+You can only get these by composing other types of optics.
+`Equivalence` can be created by calling the top-level `optic()` function.

 ### Isomorphisms